WGLab/dragonstar2019/day2_alignment/README.md

 SN      0       number of multiallelic sites:   0
 SN      0       number of multiallelic SNP sites:       0
 ```
-Where you can see that the majority of the two sets of called variants are same.
+Where you can see that the vast majority of the two sets of called variants are same.
+So in this case, variant callers have much higher influence on the final results than the aligners.

+We should emphasize that the above comparative analysis is a quick-and-dirty way of checking variant overlaps using `bcftools`.
+We did not consider many other issues, such as indel re-alignment, the splitting of multi-allelic variants, the heterozygosity of the variants, and so on.
+For more formal comparison of varint call sets, there are more specialized tools, such as the [vcfeval](https://github.com/RealTimeGenomics/rtg-tools) and [hap.py/som.py](https://github.com/Illumina/hap.py) released by Illumina.

 ### 2. Long read alignment and variants calling

 #### 2.1 Preparation of the folder and data
 1. `cd ~/project/alignment/`, and then `mkdir long-reads` and `cd long-reads`
 2. Link data by `ln -s /shared/data/NA12878_test_data/long-reads data`